DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 - validating the uniqueness of UKPRN and URN
 - generating the provider code
 - skipping questions
+- using a postcode address finder
+- using Get information about schools (GIAS) data

 ### Validating the uniqueness of UKPRN and URN

+[Key characteristics of a register](/register-of-training-providers/the-characteristics-of-a-register/) include authoritative and accurate data containing stable unique identifiers.

+Currently, training providers can have duplicate UKPRN and URN data.
+However, we must consider whether this is appropriate and how we might engage with providers to garner unique identifiers.
+For example, in the instance of UKPRNs, providers will need to register with the [UK register of learning providers (UKRLP)](https://www.ukrlp.co.uk/).

 ### Generating the provider code

+The provider code is created by support when they onboard a provider to the service.
+Support must ensure this code is unique and satisfies the code format - a 3 digit alphanumeric.

+We could automatically generate this code, removing the burden of someone manually creating it.

+We will consider automating the code generation in a future piece of work.

 ### Skipping questions

+Not all information, such as accreditation and address details, is required when adding a provider to the service.
+We ask for these details to ensure we immediately capture a good amount of information about the provider.

+However, if the user onboarding the provider does not know all the necessary details, they cannot complete the onboarding flow.
+In this situation, we could consider allowing users to skip questions, allowing them to complete the provider’s basic details - for example, names and unique references.

+### Using a postcode address finder

+The onboarding flow contains a simple address form for users to enter the provider’s address details.
+However, this is inefficient and could lead to users inputting incorrect information.

+We will consider replacing the address form with an address look-up, with the option to add an address manually if the address is not found.

+### Using Get information about schools (GIAS) data

+Suppose users select the ‘school’ provider type.
+In that case, we asked for a lot of information that we could populate using information from GIAS, such as the provider’s name, address, and contact details.

+To improve the onboarding flow for schools, we will consider replacing parts of the flow with a GIAS look-up, with the option to add information manually if needed.